Itinerary #1: Highlights of Northern Vietnam

 |Day 4||Cần Thơ Floating market||Ho Chi Minh City|

-Over two days you'll visit these sights on a city tour plus visit the Viet Cong tunnels at Củ Chi.
-This massive network of tunnels is over 100 miles long and at one point sheltered 16,000 guerrilla soldiers.
-On day three you'll leave Ho Chi Minh City for a trip up the famous Mekong Delta by boat.
+Over two days, you'll visit these sights on a city tour, plus visit the Viet Cong tunnels at Cu Chi.
+This massive network of tunnels is over 100 miles long and, at one point, sheltered 16,000 guerrilla soldiers.
+On Day 3, you'll leave Ho Chi Minh City for a trip up the famous Mekong Delta by boat.
 You'll visit traditional riverside villages and see local artisans at work making rice cakes, sleeping mats, honey tea, and other items.

 Itinerary #4: Central Vietnam Adventure

-You'll arrive in Huế, a city on the Perfume River near the central coast of Vietnam.
-It might surprise some to learn that Huế was actually the capital of this country during the Nguyễn Dynasty at the turn of the 19th century.
-After spending even just a couple hours here, though, the history reveals itself in the many well-preserved landmarks.
+You'll arrive in Hue, a city on the Perfume River near the central coast of Vietnam.
+It might surprise some to learn that Hue was actually the capital of this country during the Nguyen Dynasty at the turn of the 19th century.
+After spending even just a couple of hours here, though, the history reveals itself in the many well-preserved landmarks.
 The most famous of these, which you'll see on a tour on the second day, is the Imperial City, a massive fortress surrounded by a moat that protected the royal family.

-On day three the trip takes a humanistic turn with a visit to the Healing the Wounded Hearts Foundation.
+On Day 3, the trip takes a humanistic turn with a visit to the Healing the Wounded Hearts Foundation.
 This unique souvenir shop was founded in 2009 to offer disabled artisans employment.
-The money the shop earns selling handicrafts pays the worker salaries plus fund surgeries for poor children in the city.
+The money the shop earns selling handicrafts pays the workers' salaries plus funds for surgeries for poor children in the city.
 After a lesson in crafting, you'll visit the tomb of 19th-century Confucian emperor Minh Mang then take a trip outside Huế to a riverside village where you'll cast nets with local fishermen.

 Hội An is also famous for its beautiful waterfront that comes alive at night with the colored lights of traditional lanterns.
 Besides touring Ancient Town, you'll also visit a local workshop and learn to make these lanterns.
-On day five you'll transfer to Da Nang for your flight home.
+On Day 5, you'll transfer to Da Nang for your flight home.
 Learn more

 |Day 1||Hanoi to Pu Luong Nature Reserve||Don Village|